Death of Felicia Teo: Remand

 Upon his arrest, Ahmad was remanded in police custody for investigations.

 Ahmad appeared in court via video link, and was reportedly emotionless as the charge sheet was read out to him.
 After he was charged, Ahmad was held at the Tanglin and Central police divisions and was scheduled to return to court on 24 December.
 If found guilty of murder under the laws of Singapore, Ahmad would face the death penalty.
-Defence lawyer Shashi Nathan and two other colleagues from his law firm Withers KhattarWong would represent Ahmad in his murder trial.
+Defence lawyer Shashi Nathan and two other colleagues from his law firm, Withers KhattarWong, would represent Ahmad in his murder trial.
 The case was adjourned to 31 December 2020, and on that day, Ahmad was further remanded for one more week due to an unspecified health condition.

 Ahmad was ordered to undergo a three-week psychiatric assessment while in remand on 7 January 2021.
 On 28 January 2021, Ahmad's final psychiatric report was completed and would be used as evidence to assess his mental state at the time of the offence.
 Access to the report was restricted due to ongoing investigations.
 Ahmad remained remanded in prison to await trial, as murder suspects are denied bail.

 Ahmad's case was adjourned to March 2021.
-On 24 May 2022, it was reported that Ahmad's remand order was extended and still in effect, while police continued to locate Ragil, who remained at large outside Singapore.
+On 24 May 2022, it was reported that Ahmad's remand order was extended and still in effect, while police continued to search for Ragil, who remained at large outside Singapore.
 Ahmad would make his next court appearance in July 2022.